 The U.S. maintained a diplomatic presence in Aden as early as the 1880s, but this was primarily for consular purposes relating to American citizen services.
 U.S. diplomatic representation in North Yemen began in 1959 with a consulate based in Ta’iz focused mainly on economic and humanitarian assistance, and in South Yemen in 1967.
-The North had previously been part of the Ottoman Empire, and the South had been ruled by the United Kingdom.
 Military leaders in North Yemen launched a revolutionary movement on September 26, 1962, which attempted to overthrow the monarchy and establish the Yemen Arab Republic.
 The United States recognized the new republican government on December 19, 1962.
-The Yemen Arab Republic (North Yemen) severed relations with the U.S. on June 7, 1967 in the wake of the Arab-Israeli conflict.
+The Yemen Arab Republic (North Yemen) severed relations with the United States on June 7, 1967 in the wake of the Arab-Israeli conflict.
 Diplomatic relations were reestablished in July 1972 after a visit to Sana’a by U.S. Secretary of State William P. Rogers.
-The U.S. embassy in Aden closed when the People’s Republic of Southern Yemen severed diplomatic relations with the U.S. on October 24, 1969.
-In 1970, the People’s Republic of Southern Yemen changed its name to the People’s Democratic Republic of Yemen and on April 30, 1990, the U.S. resumed diplomatic relations with the country.
+The U.S. Embassy in Aden closed when the People’s Republic of Southern Yemen severed diplomatic relations with the United States on October 24, 1969.
+In 1970, the People’s Republic of Southern Yemen changed its name to the People’s Democratic Republic of Yemen and on April 30, 1990, the United States resumed diplomatic relations with the country.
 Yemeni unification occurred on May 22, 1990.
 The Yemen Arab Republic and the People’s Democratic Republic of Yemen unified under the Republic of Yemen in 1990.
-In 1994 civil war broke out in Yemen over North-South contentions and the country continues to struggle with issues over unification.
+In 1994, civil war broke out in Yemen over North-South contentions and the country continues to struggle with issues over unification.
 After reunification Yemen elected Ali Abdullah Saleh, former president of the Yemen Arab Republic, to lead the country.

 Yemen’s peaceful political transition was interrupted in the fall of 2014 when the Houthis, allied with forces loyal to ex-President Ali Abdallah Saleh, entered the capital, and subsequently seized control of government institutions – sending the Hadi government into exile in Saudi Arabia.
 A Saudi-led Coalition of ten member states initiated an air campaign in March 2015.
 The country remains deeply divided, with pockets of violent conflict ongoing.
-The Houthis continue to control much of the north-west, including the capital, Sana’a.
-Meanwhile, the legitimate Yemeni government re-established a presence in southern Yemen, including the port city of Aden.
+The Houthis continue to control much of the north-west, including Yemen’s capital city, Sana’a.
+Meanwhile, the legitimate Republic of Yemen Government (ROYG) re-established a presence in southern Yemen, including the port city of Aden.
 Amid rising tensions between the Houthis and ex-President Saleh, sporadic clashes erupted in mid-2017, and Houthi forces killed Saleh in early December 2017.
-Beginning in June 2018, Yemeni forces, supported by their Coalition partners, have sought to wrest control from Houthi forces occupying the port of Hudaydah on the Red Sea.
+Beginning in June 2018, ROYG forces, supported by their Coalition partners, have sought to wrest control from Houthi forces occupying the port of Hudaydah on the Red Sea.
 Houthi forces have launched multiple rocket and ballistic missile attacks into the territory of the Kingdom of Saudi Arabia and toward Red Sea shipping lanes, further increasing tensions in the region.

-U.S. Embassy Sanaa suspended operations in February 2015.
-The U.S. Ambassador to Yemen is Christopher Henzel, who leads the Yemen Affairs Unit (YAU) based in Riyadh, Saudi Arabia, through which we maintain our diplomatic engagement with the Yemeni government.
+U.S. Embassy Sana’a suspended operations in February 2015.
+The U.S. Ambassador to Yemen leads the Yemen Affairs Unit (YAU) based in Riyadh, Saudi Arabia, through which we maintain our diplomatic engagement with the Yemeni government.

 Yemen maintains an embassy in the United States at 2319 Wyoming Ave.
 NW, Washington, DC 20008 (tel: 202-965-4760).